Trtamim/Tourism-Management-Website/README.md

 Goal:

-1)Can possible very fast torism packages booking.
+1)Can possible very fast tourism packages booking.
 2)Customer can easily book packages, search facilities, give his opinion about services in online so it will save their time and help owners to fulfill customer demands.
-3)Here we set a option to give customer’s enquires so that a customer have any quires or questions to know about our management they can easily mail us.We try to reply as fast as much possible.
+3)Here we set a option to give customerâ€™s enquires so that a customer have any quires or questions to know about our management they can easily mail us.We try to reply as fast as much possible.

 Project description: